 Pavements and roads outside my property

-Apply for a dropped kerb access from the highway, 'H' markings and other pavement matters.
+Apply for dropped kerb access

 The construction of a dropped kerb for a vehicular access is governed by the Highways Act 1980 and the New Roads and Street Works Act 1991.
 Such construction is controlled, approved and licensed by us as the highway authority.
 Before we can give approval to a new (or alterations to an existing) vehicular access we must make sure the site does not effect safety and is not detrimental to other highway users.